camel-tooling/camel-idea-plugin/readme.md

 Importing the project into IntelliJ as plug-in project requires a few steps before it possible.

-First you need to install the "Intellij plugin development with Maven" in your IDEA
+First you need to install the "IntelliJ plugin development with Maven" in your IDEA

  > - Open Preferences -> Plugins
- > - Browse for plug-ins and search "Intellij plugin development with Maven"
+ > - Browse for plug-ins and search "IntelliJ plugin development with Maven"
  > - Install the plug-in by right click and press "Download and Install"
  > - Restart the IDE